Bored Panda works better on our iPhone app

 Image credits: sweet mustache

 These unique animals are Peruvian hairless dogs.
-Machu Picchu (the 4-months-old pup in the picture above) was offered to as a pet to U.S. President Barack Obama.
+Machu Picchu (the 4-month-old pup in the picture above) was offered as a pet to U.S. President Barack Obama.
 He promised his daughters a new pet for the White House, but the dog had to be hypoallergenic because one of them is allergic to most dog breeds.
 Peruvian hairless dogs are said to be perfect for sensitive people due to their lack of hair.
-(Image credits: Karel Navarro)
+(Source: Karel Navarro)

 Hairless Wombat

-Meet Karmann – an orphaned baby wombat from Australia.
+Meet Karmann — an orphaned baby wombat from Australia.
 Wombats are supposed to stay in their mother’s pouch until they are seven months old.
 However, poor Karmann was rescued from the pouch of her dying mother at 3 months old, so she is hairless.
-She is being cared for at a wildlife shelter in Melbourne.
 (Source: Daily Mail)

 Hairless Baboon